preciofishbone/OmniaDocsG2/blocks/media-rollup-block/index.rst

 .. image:: media-rollup-settings-query.png

-It can be a SharePoint library or you can use SharePoint search.
+You can rollup media files from a SharePoint library or you can use SharePoint search.

 For "Sharepoint library" you select to rollup any combination of images, video or audio files.